 Market Research Doesn't Have To Be Painful

 Traditional Market Research has been around for almost 100 years!
 In fact, what we know as market research today started in the 1920's by a man named Daniel Starch who first surveyed people on their memory of magazine advertisements.
 Since then, the concept has evolved, methodologies have improved, and it has become a widely accepted source of insights.
-Surveys, focus groups, and social experiments offer a great deal of knowledge into a consumers' preferences on products, marketing, and brands.
+Surveys, focus groups, and social experiments offer a great deal of knowledge into consumers' preferences on products, marketing, and brands.
 However, many of the issues with traditional market research methods are as relevant today as they were in the 1920's.
-Today, most brands face several issues when using the more traditional methods.
+Today, most brands face several issues when using the more traditional research methods.

 Problems Facing Traditional Market Research: